-- Sacred sites are protected under the law by the Northern Territory's Sacred Sites Act administered by the Aboriginal Area Protection Authority. - Aboriginal economic development in the plan area is supported with 4,574 ML per year allocated to the Aboriginal water reserve from within the ESY, which could increase to a maximum of 11,171 ML per year with the recovery of unused water. - Aboriginal businesses in the plan area currently hold entitlements of 6,600 ML per year, which are in addition to the water available through the Aboriginal water reserve.
+- recognises the outstanding environmental values of the ionic Rainbow and Bitter Springs - preserves more than 90 per cent of the dry season flows to the Roper River to sustain its discharges to springs and ecosystems - caps development at current levels of entitlement - are sensitive to climate variability, triggering of environmental flow thresholds will reduce the amount of water than can be taken by licence holders in that year. - Aboriginal economic development in the plan area is supported with 4,574 ML per year allocated to the Aboriginal water reserve from within the estimated sustainable yield, which could increase to a maximum of 11,171 ML per year with the recovery of unused water. - Aboriginal businesses in the plan area currently hold entitlements of 6,600 ML per year, which are in addition to the water available through the Aboriginal water reserve.